mayankverma0097/react_music_app/README.md

 # React Music Site

 ![React Music Site Banner](./src/assets/site_image.png)
-*Replace this placeholder image with your own banner or screenshot.*

 A React-based music streaming site that allows users to browse and play songs from various artists.
 This project is built using modern web technologies to provide a seamless and responsive user experience.